Brand Names: Dantrium, Dantrium Intravenous, Revonto, Ryanodex

-Dantrolene is also used to prevent muscle stiffness and spasms caused by malignant hyperthermia (a rapid rise in body temperature) that can occur during surgery with certain types of anesthesia.
+Dantrolene is also used to treat or prevent muscle stiffness and spasms caused by malignant hyperthermia (a rapid rise in body temperature and severe muscle contractions) that can occur during surgery with certain types of anesthesia.

-Dantrolene may also be used for other purposes not listed in this medication guide.
+Dantrolene may also be used for purposes not listed in this medication guide.

 orange/peach, imprinted with DANTRIUM 25 mg, 0149 0030

-What are the possible side effects of dantrolene (Dantrium)?
+What are the possible side effects of dantrolene?

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.